CVEReports

 Uncontrolled Resource Consumption

-The software does not properly control the allocation and maintenance of a limited resource, such as memory, which can lead to a denial of service when the resource is exhausted.
+The software does not properly control the allocation of resources, allowing an attacker to cause a denial of service by consuming all available memory.

 References & Sources